googleapis/google-cloud-cpp/google/cloud/pubsub/benchmarks/README.md

 In both the publisher and subscriber role the benchmark will not stop until a minimum number of samples is reported.
 Likewise, the benchmark will not stop until a minimum running time has elapsed.
-However, the the benchmark will stop running if the number of collected samples is higher than a maximum **or** the total running time is over a maximum.
+However, the benchmark will stop running if the number of collected samples is higher than a maximum **or** the total running time is over a maximum.
 All these parameters are configurable via command-line options.